ZOLOFT- sertraline hydrochloride tablet, film coated

 Advise patients and caregivers to look for the emergence of suicidality, especially early during treatment and when the dosage is adjusted up or down, and instruct them to report such symptoms to the healthcare provider [See Boxed Warning and Warnings and Precautions (5.1)].

-For patients prescribed ZOLOFT oral solution, inform them that:
+For patients prescribed ZOLOFT oral concentrate and oral solution, inform them that:

-Inform patients not to take disulfiram when taking ZOLOFT oral solution.
-Concomitant use is contraindicated due the alcohol content of the oral solution [See Contraindication (4)].
+Inform patients not to take disulfiram when taking ZOLOFT oral concentrate and oral solution.
+Concomitant use is contraindicated due the alcohol content of the oral concentrate and oral solution [See Contraindication (4)].

 Caution patients about the risk of serotonin syndrome, particularly with the concomitant use of ZOLOFT with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort, and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid).
 Patients should contact their health care provider or report to the emergency room if they experience signs or symptoms of serotonin syndrome [See Warnings and Precautions (5.2), Drug Interactions (7.1)].